 I was exposed to Roundup and was diagnosed with NHL.
 Can I file a lawsuit?

 If you or someone you love was exposed to Roundup and were diagnosed with non-Hodgkin lymphoma or another blood cancer, you may be entitled to compensation.
-The legal team at Hood National Law Group is ready to answer your questions and help you determine if your case qualifies for a Roundup Cancer Lawsuit.
+The legal team at National Injury Help is ready to answer your questions and help you determine if your case qualifies for a Roundup Cancer Lawsuit.

-Call the Hood National Law Group today at 1-800-214-1010 for a free case evaluation or use the form on the bottom of your screen.
+Call National Injury Help today at 1-800-214-1010 for a free case evaluation or use the form on the bottom of your screen.